LoginRadius/docs/content/references/javascript-library/hooks/index.md

 LRObject.$hooks.call('setLocaleBasedInfo', options);
 ```

 `options` is a JavaScript object containing key-value pairs for customization options (including labels, placeholders, and validation messages).
-For more information regarding the use of this, refer to our [Localization](/concepts/localization#form-contents-customization) document.
+For more information regarding the use of this, refer to our <a href="/concepts/localization#form-contents-customization" target="_blank">Localization</a> document.

 [Go Back to Home Page](/)